Sandy Kalyan

 Santosh Vinita "Sandy" Kalyan (born 26 July 1957) is a South African politician, and a former Democratic Alliance member of Parliament's National Assembly, where she served as the Shadow Minister of Science and Technology until 2012.

 She served as the DA Shadow Deputy Minister for International Relations & Cooperation.
 She was also a Member of the Pan-African Parliament.

 Background

 Kalyan was born in KwaZulu-Natal.
 She is married to Jitendra Kalyan with two children, actor Adhir and Kirthi.

 Kalyan attended high school at the Gandhi Desai High School and later pursued a Master of Education.
 She holds the Teacher’s Diploma and is reading for the Doctorate of Education and a second masters in Sexology.
-She has also holds a certificate in HIV/AIDS, Sports Psychology, and Migration.
+She also holds a certificate in HIV/AIDS, Sports Psychology, and Migration.
 She worked as an educator from 1979 to 1993.
 Since 1994, she has been a psychologist with a main focus of interest in the field of HIV/AIDS.